 During haemodialysis, blood is drawn out of the body, cleaned by the artificial kidney called dialyzer mounted on a dialysis machine and returned to the body.
 This process requires a supply of a fairly large quantity of blood (around 200ml per minute) to the dialyzer for efficient dialysis.
 The blood flow in a normal vein is very much less.
 By creating this surgical short circuit, more arterial blood will flow in the vein; this causes an increase in the size, thickness and blood flow in the vein.
 It then becomes easy to puncture this vessel for hemodialysis.

-The joining of the blood vessels , under the skin.
+It is the joining of the blood vessels, under the skin.
 No tubes or needles are visible on the outside.
 It is usually performed in the non-dominant arm of the patient either at the wrist or elbow.
 Once the wound heals, only a thin, small scar of size 3 to 4cm remains on the skin.

 Your doctor will examine the hand vessels and may ask for Doppler study which accesses the vessel size and blood flow.